Task Force Magnolia patrolling Dupont Circle

 |Downloads:

-This work, Task Force Magnolia patrolling Dupont Circle [Image 3 of 3], by SGT Joseph Barber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force Magnolia patrolling Dupont Circle, by SGT Joseph Barber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.